lennox-codes/lennox-codes/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I once went on a 36-hour marathon binge-watching HxH ( the greatest anime ever 😤 )
+- ⚡ Fun fact: I once went on a 36-hour HxH ( arguably the greatest shonen anime ever 😤 ) binge-watching marathon.

 📕 Favorite Quote:
 > Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Persistence and determination alone are omnipotent."